Østervrå

 Østervrå (formerly Øster Vrå) is a town in Vendsyssel, North Jutland Region, Denmark.
-As of 2022, the town has a population of 1,287.
-The town and farm areas around the town was hit by an F2 tornado on september 9, 1924.
-Significant damage, including a collapsed barn.
-5 people sustained injuries.
+As of 2025, the town has a population of 1,270.
+The town and farm areas around the town were hit by an F3 tornado on September 9, 1924.
+Severe damage occurred with homes and farms partially collapsing.
+Additionally, a barn collapsed, and five people sustained injuries.